 Criticisms of exchange programs include potentially:

 - Enabling continued IV drug abuse

-- Normalizes, or even increases IV drug use
+- Normalizing or even increasing IV drug use

-- Encourages even more drug use within the community
+- Encouraging even more drug use within the community

-- “Centralizes” drug use and criminal behavior in the neighborhoods where the needle exchanges are located
+- “Centralizing” drug use and criminal behavior in the neighborhoods where the needle exchanges are located

-But supporters say there are many positives that come with needle exchange programs:
+But supporters say many positives come with needle exchange programs, like:

 - Fewer contaminated needles within the community